ipython/ipython/docs/source/whatsnew/pr/enable-to-add-extra-attrs-to-iframe.rst

 such that it allows autoplay.

 .. note::
-    Whether this works depends on whether the autoplay policy of the browser rendering the HTML allows it.
-It might not work in every circumstance, and could get blocked by browser extensions.
+    Whether this works depends on the autoplay policy of the browser rendering the HTML allowing it.
+It also could get blocked by some browser extensions.

 Try it out!
 ::